ACC commander announces new William Tell award

-The “Lt.
-Col. James Harvey III F-15 Wing Award.”
-The award is named in honor of retired Air Force Lt.
-Col. Harvey, who was a member of the storied 332nd Fighter Group of the Tuskegee Airmen and winners of the “Best Overall Team Award” during the first-ever gunnery meet held in 1949 at Nellis Air Force Base, Nevada.
+AIR DOMINACE CENTER, SAVANNAH, Ga. -- Gen. Mark Kelly, commander Air Combat Command announced the establishment of the William Tell Competition “Lt.
+Col. James Harvey III F-15 Wing Award” during the competition’s ceremony dinner Sept.
+10th.
+The new award is named in honor of Harvey, a member of the storied 332nd Fighter Group of the Tuskegee Airmen and winners of the “Best Overall Team Award” during the first-ever gunnery meet held in 1949 at Nellis Air Force Base, Nevada.
+The gunnery meet was the predecessor to William Tell.

+“It is our honor to have Lt.
+Col. James Harvey here tonight,” said Kelly.
+“Thank you sir.
+In this profession, we stand on the shoulders of giants like Colonel Harvey.
+Your accomplishments deserve the accolades of a true champion.

+“We are equally honored to announce that the top F-15 fighter team at the end of this competition will receive the first ever, Lt.
+Col. James Harvey III, Top F-15 wing Award.”

 |Date Taken: